Mrs. Hitler

-Mrs. Hitler is an Indian Malayalam language romantic comedy-drama television show airing on Zee Keralam from 19 April 2021 and also digitally available on ZEE5.
-The series stars Meghna Vincent and Shanavas Shanu /Arun G Raghavan in the lead roles.
+Mrs. Hitler is an Indian Malayalam language romantic comedy-drama television show that aired on Zee Keralam from 19 April 2021 to 11 June 2023.
+The series stars Meghna Vincent and Shanavas Shanu / Arun G Raghavan in the lead roles.
 It is an official remake of Hindi television series Guddan Tumse Na Ho Payega.
-It is one of the top rated shows of Zee Keralam.

 Plot

 Jyothirmayi, a kind-hearted girl who belongs to an ordinary family was raised by her step-mother Ashalatha and her father Sudhakaran after her mother died when she was young.
 She is very caring towards her half-sister Priya who is a skilled baker.
-Devakrishnan, also known as DK, belongs to a wealthy family and is the son of Padmavatiamma.
-He adopted three sons: Sreeram, Gokul and Balu, their wives are Maya, Thara and Chithra respectively.
+Devakrishnan, also known as DK, a wealthy businessman and is the son of Padmavatiamma.
+He adopted three sons: Sriram, Gokul and Balu, their wives are Maya, Thara and Chithra respectively.
 DK is also known as Hitler because of his arrogant attitude towards others.
 He lost his first wife Supriya and still lives in her memories.

 Every year DK gets a letter from his late wife telling him what he has to do, Supriya gave all these letters to her good friend Pournami who would pass them on to DK.
 In the letter that he received after his 40th birthday, Supriya had written that he must find a new wife and get married in 15 days as she wants him to live happily.
 Padmavatiamma had been praying for years that her son would get married and he finally agreed to fulfil Supriya's wish.
 His three daughters-in-law were excited to have a new mother-in-law.
 They held 'Bride Interviews' as they only had a short amount of time to find a suitable wife for DK.
 Jyothirmayi was attending an audition for a film about 'Ramleela' as the character Seetha at the same place the 'Bride Interviews' were being held.
 Jyothirmayi went to the wrong place and she was interviewed to be a bride for DK.
 Thara wanted her cousin Sithara to be her new mother-in-law.
 Maya and Chithra both were impressed by Jyothirmayi's answers in the interview and chose her.
 However they did not know it was Jyothirmayi as she had used a different name- Janaki because she knew that they wouldn't let her be a part of the film because of the embarrassment she had caused to the Amaravati family.
 Jyothirmayi came to find that she attended the wrong interview and she left Amaravati.
 Later a false headline was published in the newspaper about DK and Jyothirmayi by Chithra.
 She came to the Amaravati house where DK was meeting Sithara and Jyothirmayi humiliated DK and his family.
 DK doesn't like Sithara and tells her to leave their home immediately.